-- Blatant Lies: Despite the film opening with a claim that No Animals Were Harmed, some animals are clearly getting hurt, like in the slaughterhouse scene where a lion digs its claws on some cow's back or in another scene where a cat is attacked by about a dozen rats.
+- Blatant Lies: Despite the film opening with a claim that No Animals Were Harmed, some animals are clearly getting hurt, like in the slaughterhouse scene where a lion digs its claws on a cow's back or in another scene where a cat is attacked by about a dozen rats.

 - Every Car Is a Pinto: When a woman on the run from a cheetah crashes her car on another one, they both burst into flames.

-- Escaped Animal Rampage: PCP on Frankfurt's water system causes animals to go crazy, and various dangerous beasts escape from the local zoo to terrorize people.
+- Escaped Animal Rampage: PCP in Frankfurt's water system causes animals to go crazy, and various dangerous beasts escape from the local zoo to terrorize people.

-- Fire-Breathing Weapon: When the rats prove too much to handle, they are killed with a flamethrower.
+- Fire-Breathing Weapon: When the swarming rats prove too much to handle, exterminators armed with flamethrowers are brought in to handle them.

 - My Car Hates Me: A couple in their car can't get it started as crazed elephants threaten to kill them.

-- Soundtrack Dissonance: As the blind composer is being killed by his guide dog, calm music plays in the background.
+- Soundtrack Dissonance: As the blind composer is being killed by his crazed guide dog, calm piano music plays in the background.